 We record uncertain tax positions on the basis of a two-step process whereby: (1) we determine whether it is "more likely than not" that the tax positions will be sustained based on the technical merits of the position: and (2) for those positions that meet the "more likely than not" recognition threshold, we recognize the largest amount of tax benefit that is greater than 50% likely to be realized upon ultimate settlement with the related tax authority.
 We record interest and penalties on uncertain tax positions in income tax expense (benefit).
-As of December 31, 2022 and 2021, we had a liability for unrecognized income tax benefits and related interest and penalties of \$40.5 million and \$23.4 million, respectively.
+As of December 31, 2023 and 2022, we had a liability for unrecognized income tax benefits and related interest and penalties of \$38.1 million and \$40.5 million, respectively.
 We continue to monitor the progress and conclusions of all ongoing audits and other communications with tax authorities and adjust our estimated liability as necessary.

-Other Income Tax Matters
+Other Income Tax Matters - Pending Tax Litigation

 We operate in multiple jurisdictions throughout the world and the income tax returns of several subsidiaries in various tax jurisdictions are currently under examination.
 During their examination of our 2015 U.S. federal income tax return, the Internal Revenue Service (IRS) asserted that income earned by a Luxembourg subsidiary from its Mexican branch operations should be categorized as foreign base company sales income (FBCSI) under Section 954(d) of the Internal Revenue Code and recognized currently as taxable income on our 2015 U.S. federal income tax return.
 As a result of this assertion, the IRS issued a Notice of Proposed Adjustment (NOPA).
 AAM disagreed with the NOPA, believes that the proposed adjustment is without merit and contested the matter through the IRS's administrative appeals process.
-No resolution was reached in the appeals process and in September 2022, the IRS issued a Notice of Deficiency.
+No resolution was reached in the appeals process and, in September 2022, the IRS issued a Notice of Deficiency.
 The IRS subsequently issued a Notice of Tax Due in December 2022 and AAM paid the assessed tax and interest of \$10.1 million in January 2023.
-We intend to file a claim for refund for the amount of tax and interest paid related to this matter for the 2015 tax year and, if necessary, file suit in the U.S.Court of Federal Claims.
-We believe it is likely that we will be successful in ultimately defending our position.
-As such, we have not recorded any impact of the IRS's proposed adjustment in our consolidated financial statements as of, and for the year ended, December 31, 2022.
-As of December 31, 2022, in the event AAM is not successful in defending its position, the potential additional income tax expense, including estimated interest charges, related to tax years 2015 through 2022, is estimated to be in the range of approximately \$285 million to \$335 million.
+We filed a claim for refund for the amount of tax and interest paid related to this matter for the 2015 tax year and, in December 2023, we filed suit in the U.S.Court of Federal Claims.

+We believe, after consultation with tax and legal counsel, that it is more likely than not that our structure did not give rise to FBCSI, and it's likely that we will be successful in ultimately defending our position.
+As such, we have not recorded any impact of the IRS's proposed adjustment in our consolidated financial statements as of, and for the year ended, December 31, 2023, with the exception of the cash payment and associated income tax receivable of \$10.1 million paid by AAM to the IRS in 2023.
+As of December 31, 2023, in the event AAM is not successful in defending its position, the potential additional income tax expense, including estimated interest charges, related to tax years 2015 through 2023, is estimated to be in the range of approximately \$300 million to \$350 million.